 “It’s important to remember that the basic shape of the mouthpiece, whether it has a single joint, double joint or no joint, isn’t so much a matter of different severity but instead reflects how the bit will lie in the horse’s mouth and across his tongue,” Clayton continued.
 “For instance, one of the most common mouthpieces has a single joint, which actually forms a V shape when pressure is applied through the reins.
 In contrast, a double-jointed mouthpiece forms more of a U shape over the tongue.
 Our research indicates that the single-jointed shape does not conform well to the horse’s tongue and the apex of the joint can even poke upward uncomfortably with a nutcracker action into the horse’s palate.
 So, right off the bat, a single-jointed snaffle, which so many of us were taught to believe should be a tack-box staple and a very kind bit to use, in reality may not be a good choice for some horses.”

-Deike Bräutigam is a licensed trainer, Prix St. Georges dressage rider and a bit expert and advisor for Herm.
+Deike Bräutigam is a licensed trainer and Prix St. Georges dressage rider who has served as a bit expert and advisor for Herm.
 Sprenger, one of the world’s leading bit manufacturers.
 “When choosing a bit, additional things to consider include the stage of training of horse and rider, the character and temperament of the horse and any existing problems with contact and acceptance of the bit.
 Identifying and setting some parameters is a great way to start to narrow down the many choices out there,” said Bräutigam.
 “Remember that finding the ‘perfect bit’ can never compensate for a lack of riding skills.
 A bit is only as strong as the rider’s hands that are using it.
 One of the biggest mistakes we see people make is thinking that rideability problems can be solved with a new or ‘special’ bit.”

-Trusted by many high-performance riders up and down the East Coast to help fit their horses with the right equipment, Beth Haist, CEO of The Horse of Course, Inc., agreed that bits can never be an excuse or substitute for basic training challenges.
+Trusted by many high-performance riders up and down the East Coast to help fit their horses with the right equipment, Beth Haist, founder of The Horse of Course Inc., agreed that bits can never be an excuse or substitute for basic training challenges.
 “For instance, one of the common complaints I hear relates to the horse’s tongue, and I believe that all tongue issues are a straightness and tension concern, not a bit issue.
 A bit can never cure training problems, so my philosophy is always to try to use the mildest bit possible, not just try something new and harsher.”